NSC15/thoresby_vale_park/README.md

 ### Colour Scheme

-The site consists are four colours all nicely matched together using Coolors -
+The site consists are four colours all nicely matched together using Coolors - these colours i feel were great at setting the theme of a nature based service, whilst also maintaining a sleek website to keep site visitors engaged.

 ![](assets/images/colours.png)